 - CLIMB the Wadjemup Lighthouse for the ultimate views across the whole island.

-- RIDE the Captain Hussey train to view the maze of tunnels beneath the WWII gun emplacement on Oliver Hill.
+- RIDE the train to view the maze of tunnels beneath the WWII gun emplacement on Oliver Hill.

 If traversing by bike doesn't appeal, you can also enjoy the journey by air-conditioned coach on the Island Explorer.
 This hop-on/hop-off service runs daily and with 18 stops on the agenda, takes you to many of the secluded bays and secret hideaways located around the island.
 Day passes for this service can be purchased from the Rottnest Island Visitors Centre.

 Or combine 'Bike and Bus' – bike until you are tired and leave it at a bus stop and enjoy the bus ride back to the settlement.
 Ideal for families or beginner cyclists.
 The visitor centre is also a great place to book a number of tours.
-Choices range from historic train journeys, lighthouse tours, underwater explorations, segway tours and glass bottom boat rides.
-Download Rottnest Island's brochure for more great tours.
+Choices range from historic train journeys, lighthouse tours, underwater explorations, segway tours, skydiving, and glass bottom boat rides.
+Visit rottnestisland.com for more.